-The following news articles and picture are reprinted with special permission from The Lancaster News.
+Some of the following news articles and pictures are reprinted with special permission from The Lancaster News.
 We thank them for allowing us to add them to our website.

 Christmas Basket Totals $9,520